What Should You Do if Your Vehicle Pulls to One Side When You Use the Brakes?

 - Lift and safely secure the vehicle on a jack stand.

 - Consult the repair manual for your particular vehicle model to repair or replace the adjuster, if necessary.

 If you haven't found the source for the pulling while braking, a quick inspection of the tires can save you time, and possibly money.

 Problems may arise with the plies or belts that compose the internal body of the tire.
 Although it's hard to know if a tire has internal problems just by making a visual inspection, you can swap a front and a rear tire and see if the pulling brake problem goes away.
 If it does, most likely the problem is with the tire itself.

 With the guide above, you can check the most common problems that lead to a pulling brake condition before you decide to send your car to the shop.
-However, if going through the list of common sources doesn't render a good diagnostic, check for loose or worn suspension parts that may be causing the problem, like damaged bushings, or loose or worn hardware on a lower control arm, tie rod, ball joint, strut rod or torsion bar, depending on the particular model.
+However, if going through the list of common sources doesn't render a good diagnosis, check for loose or worn suspension parts that may be causing the problem; like damaged bushings; or loose or worn hardware on a lower control arm, tie rod, ball joint, strut rod or torsion bar, depending on the particular model.
 Consult your vehicle repair manual to check these components.

 Questions & Answers

 Question: What causes my car to run to one side when applying the brakes?